Skip to main content

 Edit, deprecate, or delete a query

-From Admin > Dashboard:
+From Admin > Queries:

 • Edit — click the pencil icon on a tile.
 The Query editor reopens populated with the saved SQL.